wali-veer/shell-scripts/README.md

-# proj1
+# Folder : proj1
-## Contains few shell script
+### Contains a few shell scripts

-# action-reaction-project
+# Folder : action-reaction-project
-## A project used for GitHub actions to setup CICD pipeline
+### Sample project for GitHub actions experimentation and set-up a CICD pipeline